reggieb/TreeDecorator/README.md

     hanger.inner   {|content| "<li>#{content}</li>"}
     hanger.element {|content| "<span class=\"thing\">#{content}</span>"}

-    hanger.tree  #----> outputs a nested HTML unordered list with each things name
+    hanger.tree  #----> outputs a nested HTML unordered list with each thing's name
                  #      in a span of class 'thing'.

 See lib/example and tests for examples of usage